-Zamira Korff has been named senior vice president of institutional advancement, effective October 23, 2017.
-Korff will serve as Brandeis’ senior fundraising executive and will lead both alumni relations and advancement at the university.
+Zamira Korff became senior vice president of institutional advancement on October 23, 2017.
+Korff serves as Brandeis’ senior fundraising executive and leads both alumni relations and advancement at the university.

 Before coming to Boston, Korff served as legislative aide to the Senate Foreign Relations Subcommittee on European Affairs in Washington, D.C.
 On behalf of then-Senator Joseph Biden, chair of the subcommittee, Korff helped to create legislation on foreign-policy issues including arms control, collective security, free enterprise initiatives and market development in the newly emerging democracies of Eastern Europe.
 She also concentrated her efforts on the conflict in Bosnia and the role of the United Nations as peacekeeper in the post-Cold War world.

 Korff earned her bachelor’s degree from the School of International Service at American University in Washington, D.C.